-This stunning dill-cured Fjord Trout recipe from Paul Welburn is laced with a cheeky shot of vodka for a super-refreshing finish.
+This stunning dill-cured trout recipe from Paul Welburn is laced with a cheeky shot of vodka for a super-refreshing finish.
 Served with a silky-smooth avocado purée and steadying Bloody Mary sorbet, this dish holds plenty of intrigue and playfulness.

 The folder name

 Please choose a different name.